lcdm-uiuc/info490-sp16/orientation/syllabus.md

 |Peer Assessments | 40 points|
 | **Total** |  **150** points |

+Note that we will *only* review clearly erroneous peer assessments (this means there needs to be a major problem).

 ### Weekly Quizzes ###

 In addition to the lesson quizzes, each week will conclude with a weekly